sharadalt/sharadalt.github.io/_posts/2017-03-28-Understanding-a-Closure-in-JS.md

 Suppose you want to use a variable for counting something, and you want this counter to be available to all functions.

 You could use a global variable, and a function to increase the counter.
 In this case,  any script on the page can change the counter, as it is a global variable.
 If we have declared the variable counter within the function, no one else other than the function will be able to access the counter, but the count does not work.
 Everytime the function is invoked, it will show the same value.
-The solution to this problem is using Closure.
+The solution to this problem is using closure.

 {% highlight js %}